-- The first action is to formulate new regulations to promote healthy eating.
-FSSAI has come up with regulations on labelling, elimination of trans-fats, mandatory fortification of milk, oil and rice, and strengthening food testing. - The second is to train and build capacity of various stakeholders in the food ecosystems
+The first action is to formulate new regulations to promote healthy eating.
+FSSAI has come up with regulations on labelling, elimination of trans-fats, mandatory fortification of milk, oil and rice, and strengthening food testing.

-- such as food handlers, administrators, frontline health workers, etc. to help food businesses succeed, ensure compliance of food safety measures and serve safe food to the public at large. - The third is to certify various food businesses from clusters of street food vendors to restaurants, schools and campuses based on benchmarks for food safety and hygiene.
-So far, 32 Street Food Hubs have been certified, thereby raising the confidence of consumers in consuming food from local street food hubs; and over 540 campuses are now certified as Eat Right Campus. - The fourth is to nudge food businesses by encouraging them to reformulate packaged foods into healthier options and to use safe and sustainable packaging materials; reduce usage of fat, sugar and salt in food; donate food under one of our initiatives - Save Food Share Food. - The final action point is to ignite large-scale social and behavioural change among the people of India towards safe, healthy and sustainable eating habits through initiatives such as Eat Right Fairs, mobile food testing vans called 'Food Safety on Wheels', and awareness campaigns on electronic and social media platforms.
+The second is to train and build capacity of various stakeholders in the food ecosystems such as food handlers, administrators, frontline health workers, etc. to help food businesses succeed, ensure compliance of food safety measures and serve safe food to the public at large.

+The third is to certify various food businesses from clusters of street food vendors to restaurants, schools and campuses based on benchmarks for food safety and hygiene.
+So far, 28 Street Food Hubs have been certified, thereby raising the confidence of consumers in consuming food from local street food hubs; and over 100 campuses are now certified as Eat Right Campus.

+The fourth is to nudge food businesses by encouraging them to reformulate packaged foods into healthier options and to use safe and sustainable packaging materials; reduce usage of fat, sugar and salt in food; donate food under one of our initiatives - Save Food Share Food.

+The final action point is to ignite large-scale social and

+behavioural change among the people of India towards safe, healthy and sustainable eating habits through initiatives such as Eat Right Fairs, mobile food testing vans called "Food Safety on Wheels", and awareness campaigns on electronic and social media platforms.

-Eat Right India is also aligned with various government flagship programmes such as POSHAN Abhiyaan, AnemiaMukt Bharat, Ayushman Bharat and Swacch Bharat Abhiyaan.
-To institutionalise the Eat Right India, an inter-ministerial steering committee has been set up with representatives from all related ministries and departments such as women and child development, environment, science and technology, agriculture, food processing, food and public distribution etc. This also includes members from our training and audit community, development partners and industry representatives through associations.
+Eat Right India is also aligned with various Government flagship programmes like POSHAN Abhiyaan, Anemia Mukt Bharat, Ayushman Bharat and Swacch Bharat Abhiyaan.
+To institutionalize the Eat Right India, an inter-ministerial Steering Committee has been set up with representatives from all related Ministries and Departments such as Women and Child Development, Environment, Science and Technology, Agriculture, Food Processing, Food and Public Distribution etc. This also includes members from our training and audit community, development partners and industry representatives through associations.
 This would ensure continuity, scale up and real time monitoring of various initiatives and programmes under Eat Right India.

-Eat Right India's 'Whole of Government' approach
+Eat Right India's 'Whole Government' Approach

-Eat Right India brings together diverse stakeholders from various institutions such as government departments, consumer organisations, development partners, industry associations, academia, professional associations etc., working closely on the food systems identified from pre-existing multi-stakeholder platforms or coalitions working on various food-related issues.
+Eat Right India brings together diverse stakeholders from various institutions like government departments, consumer organisations, development partners, industry associations, academia, professional associations etc., working closely on the food systems identified from pre-existing multi-stakeholder platforms or coalitions working on various food-related issues.
 The movement adopts a 'whole of government' approach, bringing together all food-related mandates from ministries of agriculture, health, environment and others.